Saturday, September 27, 2025

 St. Augustine Sculpture Garden: City of St. Augustine Beach, Florida, USA.
 12 September 2025.

-St. Augustine is the oldest continuously populated city in the continental United States, founded by Spanish explorers in 1565.
-It is easy to envision female colonists, the Españolas, promenading on Sundays beneath their parasols, much like the scene captured by the sculptor.
-(The small city of St. Augustine Beach is of much more recent vintage, located just to the southeast.)
+St. Augustine is the oldest continuously inhabited city in the continental United States, established by Spanish explorers in 1565.
+One can easily picture the female colonists, known as Españolas, leisurely promenading on Sundays with their parasols, reminiscent of the scene depicted by the sculptor.
+The sculpture garden sits just beyond the city's southeastern border, in St. Augustine Beach, a suburban-esque town of mid-20th-century vintage.

 About Marianne Lerbs